Masuzu/SarasaBot/README.md

 # Who is サラーサボット (Sarasa bot)?

-Sarasa is a bot for Granblue Fantasy designed to automatically track raids, join them and collect the loot. berr
+Sarasa is a bot for Granblue Fantasy designed to automatically track raids, join them, collect the loot, and then do the same again!
 ```
 raids_to_track = <user defined>
 while (continue) do